tmcgilchrist/ocaml/manual/README.md

 source files.
 During the build process, these source files are converted into classical LaTeX files using the tools available in the `manual/tools` directory.
-These files are then converted to the different output formats using either LaTeX or hevea.
+These files are then converted to the different output formats using either LaTeX or HeVeA.

-Each part of the manual corresponds to a specific directory, and each distinct chapters (or sometimes sections) are mapped to a distinct `.etex` file:
+Each part of the manual corresponds to a specific directory, and each distinct chapter (or sometimes sections) are mapped to a distinct `.etex` file:

 - Part I, Introduction to OCaml: `tutorials`
   - The core language: `coreexamples.etex`